Genotype (format f1)

 Technical details of modifiers

 We start with the current (default) value of a given property (e.g., 0.4 for friction).
-Lowercase letter (f) moves the value to the middle of the current value and the lower boundary of the allowed range (0.0).
-Uppercase letter (F) behaves analogously, but for the upper boundary (4.0).
+A lowercase letter (f) moves the value to the midpoint between the current value and the lower boundary of the allowed range (0.0).
+An uppercase letter (F) behaves analogously, but for the upper boundary (4.0).
 Once one modifier character is interpreted, the current value is updated, and the next character (if present) is analyzed.
 In this approach, there is no need to know upfront how many modifier characters a sequence holds.

-Note that depending on how far the lower and the upper limit is from the current value, lowercase and uppercase modifiers may have weaker or stronger influence on the current value.
-When you compare G and F examples above, you will notice that the lowercase-uppercase-lowercase sequence decreases the value from the default for green, but increases the value from the default for friction.
+Note that depending on how far the lower and the upper limits are from the current value, lowercase and uppercase modifiers may have weaker or stronger influence on the current value.
+When you compare the G and F examples above, you will notice that the lowercase-uppercase-lowercase sequence decreases the value from the default for green, but increases the value from the default for friction.

 Also note that in some cases, different sequences may result in the same value – e.g., for weight with the allowed range of [0.5, 2.0] and the current value of 1.0, the Ww sequence becomes neutral and yields the same current value.
 The list below is sorted highest to lowest to match the picture: